EXECUTIVE VICE PRESIDENT, BUSINESS AFFAIRS & CHIEF LEGAL OFFICER

 Prior to the Nets, Gewirtz served as the United States Olympic Committee (USOC) General Counsel and Chief Legal & Government Affairs Officer where he was responsible for all USOC legal matters, as well as the USOC's government relations activities with Congress and federal government agencies.

 Before he joined the USOC, Gewirtz was Counsel - sports & entertainment transactions, marketing and media in The Coca-Cola Company's Corporate Legal Division, where he negotiated many of Coca-Cola's most significant sports marketing and media transactions, including its $500 million+ NCAA Corporate Champion marketing and media alliance with CBS Sports.
 In 2005, as a secondment, Gewirtz served as Counsel for Coca-Cola’s Southeast and West Asia Division, based in Bangkok, Thailand.
 Prior to Coca-Cola, Gewirtz was Director of Legal Affairs for IOC Television & Marketing Services SA, based in Lausanne, Switzerland, where he was a primary negotiator of global Olympic sponsorship, technology, and media alliances for the International Olympic Committee and for the Salt Lake and Athens Olympic Organizing Committee, respectively.
-He has also served as general counsel for the LPGA Tour and as Manager of Tournament & Business Affairs with the WTA.
+He has also served as general counsel for the LPGA TOUR and as Manager of Tournament & Business Affairs with the WTA.
 Gewirtz began his legal career as an associate with the New York City law firm of Dunnington, Bartholow & Miller, LLP, where he served as the associate to the General Counsel of the United States Tennis Association (USTA) and worked within the firm's Corporate and Advertising Industry legal groups.
-In addition, he previously served as pro bono General Counsel of the USTA's Eastern Section
+In addition, he previously served as pro bono General Counsel of the USTA's Eastern Section.

 In 2009, Gewirtz was selected to the prestigious "Forty Under 40" by Sports Business Journal as one of the 40 top sports executives under the age of 40 in the United States and in 2003 he was named to the annual list of “Georgia Lawyers on the Rise” by the Fulton County Daily Report, Atlanta’s legal newspaper of record.

 Gewirtz was formerly on the faculty of Brooklyn Law School and New York Law School, serving as an adjunct professor of sports law at both schools and he is currently on the adjunct faculty of the Madrid, Spain-based Instituto Superior de Derecho y Economia for its US-based LL.M. program in International and Comparative Sports Law.
-He is the immediate-past Chair of the Sports Division and currently sits on the Governing Committee of the American Bar Association's Forum on the Entertainment and Sports Industries, he sits on the Board of Directors of both the National Sports Law Institute and the Sports Lawyers Association, and he is a Board of Editors member of the Journal of International Media & Entertainment Law.
+He is the immediate-past Chair of the Sports Division and currently sits on the Governing Committee of the American Bar Association's Forum on the Entertainment and Sports Industries, he sits on the Board of Directors of both the National Sports Law Institute and the Sports Lawyers Association, and he is a Board of Editors member of the Journal of International Media & Entertainment Law and Professional Sports and the Law.
 Gewirtz has lectured extensively, both in the United States and internationally, on a variety of commercial legal and business issues in sport, including before groups such as the Association of National Olympic Committees of Africa, the Australia and New Zealand Sports Law Association, the British Association for Sport and Law, the Oceania National Olympic Committees, and at the 2003 SportAccord International Convention in Madrid, Spain.

 In June 2010, Gewirtz was appointed to the Board of Trustees of Jewish Vocational Services of MetroWest New Jersey and he sits on the Executive Committee of the UJA-Federation of New York Sports for Youth Initiative.